Fertility checks/ovarian reserve testing

 At the Womens Health Clinic we offer the following tests for ovarian reserve

-• Follicle Stimulating Hormone (FSH) and Anti Mullerian Hormone (AMH)
+• Anti Mullerian Hormone (AMH)

-The cost of this consultation with blood tests included is €200
+The cost of this consultation with blood tests included is €120

 It is important to remember that you will receive a result from this test – and it may not be good news.
 You will be counselled about this at the time of consultation, and you may need support in interpreting the results and planning the way forward.